-To unsubscribe from a mailing list, send e-mail to <LISTNAMEfirstname.lastname@example.org> and don't forget to reply to server (mlmmj) message that is asking you for confirmation.
+To unsubscribe from a mailing list, simply send an email to <LISTNAMEfirstname.lastname@example.org> and don't forget to reply to the server message when you are asked for confirmation.
 This way only you can unsubscribe yourself, not someone else.
 If you don't send reply, server will ignore first one and you will continue to receive emails.

 I still receive the openSUSE mails, but when I send the unsubscribe post, The manager say "you are not subscribed".
 How can I do?

 Chance is you have changed "identity", that is, when you send a mail, the "sender" is not the one that subscribe the list, but some "redirect" or "alias" make you still recipient.